nselby/nselby.github.io/_posts/2017-02-13-Birds-Eye-Statistics.md

 The racial composition of the group reported to the police by the community does not differ significantly from the racial composition of the group the police self-dispatched.

 <h3>Most of Those Killed Were Engaged In Deadly Activities...</h3>
-As I said above, the overwhelming majority of those ultimately killed by police (even by the reckoning of the Post) were themselves engaging in behavior that was criminal (which brought the police to the scene), and posing direct threats to law enforcement or other civilians (which most often precipitated the use of force);
+As I said above, the overwhelming majority of those ultimately killed by police (even, though they reckoned lower than we did, by the reckoning of the Post - there's that coding issue again) were themselves engaging in behavior that was criminal (which brought the police to the scene), and posing direct threats to law enforcement or other civilians (which most often precipitated the use of force);

 <h3>...But We Still Don’t Know If Police Treat Races Differently Once Contact Is Made</h3>
 Note that neither our work, nor (sadly) the work of Nix et al – given the further analysis by Moskos of the 2016 data – answer the question of whether the police treat white people differently once an event begins – this is a separate question that must be answered using a much wider array of contextual data.
 We have, all of us, called for more and better data.